annayesy/comp_pdes_osu/README.md

 ```
 http://127.0.0.1:8888/lab?token=...
 ```
-The modifications you make in `/workspace` in the Docker image are saved locally on your machine in `fem_code` folder.
+The modifications you make in `/workspace` in the Docker image are saved locally on your machine in `comp_pdes_osu` folder.